UMSATS/can-wrapper-module/README.md

 # CAN Wrapper Module

-This module wraps a simpler interface around HAL's CAN interface for sending & receiving messages onboard the TSAT satellite.
+This module simplifies CAN message handling on the TSAT satellite by providing an easy-to-use interface that abstracts our custom protocol, built on top of HAL's CAN interface.

 ## Importing